calligraphist/Its-A-Social-Network-API/README.md

 ## Acknowledgements

 This project is done for UNB Bootcamp, thanks for the opportunity.
 I am thankful to my instructor for the help.
-Code inspiration from on github.
+Code inspiration from chris6661, Morganbb104, joce1ynn and civ187 on github. askBCS was very helpful in solving the bugs in my code.